How to get a loan with no credit

 How do personal loans work?

-Personal loans are offered by all sorts of lenders, including banks, credit unions and peer-to-peer (P2P) lending sites.
+Personal loans are offered by banks, credit unions, peer-to-peer (P2P) lending sites and other lenders.
 Many advertise these loans as relatively small, unsecured loans that allow borrowers to spend as they see fit.
-That means lending decisions aren’t backed by collateral like loans for a house or a car typically are.
+That means funds aren’t backed by collateral like loans for a house or a car typically are.

 But there may be secured options.
-Plus some loans, such as title or payday loans, may have additional risks or be more expensive.
-So be sure you fully understand the terms of any loan agreement before making a commitment.
+And some loans, such as title or payday loans, may have additional risks or be more expensive.

 The required credit score for a personal loan varies.
 Each lender can set its own requirements, meaning some may offer loans to people with no credit.